Medication Error Lawyer in DC

 - Development of Cancer – Medications that contain harmful substances due to manufacturer negligence can cause non-Hodgkin’s lymphoma and other types of cancer.

-- Death – In worst-case scenarios, medication errors can result in death.
+- Death – In worst-case scenarios, medication errors can result in wrongful death.
 This is common when patients receive doses that are too high or are prescribed medications that poorly interact when taken together.

 Who Could Be Liable for a Medication Error in Washington, D.C.?